Skip to main content

 • Bootcamps are structured, but use beginner-funnel framing — wrong audience for shipping engineers.

-• Beginner builders like Replit and Lovable optimize for "vibe your app to life" speed, not operator framing.
+• Beginner builders like Replit and Lovable optimize for "vibe your app to life" speed, not production-grade framing.

-Vibecademy carves the open lane: a tool-agnostic, reviewed-work credential for practitioners already shipping who want to prove they can run the agentic stack at production posture.
+Vibecademy carves the open lane: a tool-agnostic, reviewed-work credential for builders already shipping who want to prove they can run the agentic stack at production posture.
 Specs in.
 Diffs out.
 Defense.
 Credential.

 The Vibecademy Path to Certification